Degrees and Certificates

 Expect to study construction technology, materials, design, blueprint reading, and architectural, structural, and civil drafting techniques.

-The architectural construction technology degree prepares graduates with skills in architectural and civil drafting as well as knowledge of residential and commercial construction techniques.
+Graduates are prepared for careers in residential and light commercial construction industries.
 With this degree, you can put your skills to work with a variety of companies: construction companies, architectural or engineering firms as well as building material suppliers or manufacturers.
-Or, go in business for yourself.

 Types of Careers

 - building material centers